 Christopher Stefani's employment commenced on 18 April 2016.
-In the event of Admission, he will enter into a service agreement prior to Admission and his appointment on the terms set out in that service agreement will begin on the date of Admission.
-His service agreement will contain terms typical for a senior executive.
-Under Christopher's service agreement, he will be entitled to a base salary of £320,000 per annum.
-Christopher will be entitled to participate in the DWF Group plc Plans (as defined in paragraph 13. - "Share Incentive Plans") on such terms as the Remuneration Committee may decide.
-Any bonus payment will be purely discretionary.
+He entered into a service agreement on 8 March 2019 in anticipation of Admission and his appointment on the terms set out in that service agreement will begin on the date of the transfer of the English business from DWF LLP to DWF Law LLP as described in paragraph 4.2.5.
+His service agreement contains terms typical for a senior executive.
+Under Christopher's service agreement, he is entitled to a base salary of £320,000 per annum.
+Christopher is entitled to participate in the DWF Group plc Plans (as defined in paragraph 12 "Share Incentive Plans") on such terms as the Remuneration Committee may decide.
+Any bonus payment is purely discretionary.

-Christopher will be eligible to join the UK Defined Contribution Personal Pension Scheme (as defined in paragraph 14 "Pensions"), to which the Company will contribute £5,000 per annum if Christopher chooses to contribute £5,000 per annum.
-Christopher will be able to contribute more than £5,000 per annum, but the Company's contribution will not exceed £5,000 per annum.
-Christopher shall also receive a pensions allowance equal to 10% of his basic salary, less £5,000 (£5,000 represents the Company's pension contribution to the UK Defined Contribution Personal Pension Scheme) (less an amount equivalent to any employer social security costs which would otherwise be payable on such amount).
+Christopher is eligible to join the UK Defined Contribution Personal Pension Scheme (as defined in paragraph 13 "Pensions"), to which the Company will contribute £5,000 per annum if Christopher chooses to contribute £5,000 per annum.
+Christopher may contribute more than £5,000 per annum, but the Company's contribution will not exceed £5,000 per annum.
+Christopher shall also receive a pensions allowance equal to 7% of his basic salary, less £5,000 (£5,000 represents the Company's pension contribution to the UK Defined Contribution Personal Pension Scheme).

-Christopher will be entitled to membership of (a) a private medical insurance scheme for himself, his spouse or civil partner and all dependent children of his, (b) a private health insurance scheme and (c) a life insurance scheme at a rate of four times his salary, subject to a maximum of £1 million.
-He will also be eligible to benefit from the directors' indemnity provided for in the Company's Articles, and for cover under any directors' and officers' liability insurance policy that the Company maintains from time to time.
-Christopher will be entitled to the reimbursement of reasonable business expenses incurred by him in the performance of his duties and may participate in the Group's flexible benefits scheme.
+Christopher is entitled to membership of (a) a private medical insurance scheme for himself, his spouse or civil partner and all dependent children of his, (b) a private health insurance scheme and (c) a life insurance scheme at a rate of four times his salary, subject to a maximum of £1 million.
+He is also eligible to benefit from the directors' indemnity provided for in the Company's Articles, and for cover under any directors' and officers' liability insurance policy that the Company maintains from time to time.
+Christopher is entitled to the reimbursement of reasonable business expenses incurred by him in the performance of his duties and may participate in the Group's flexible benefits scheme.
 Christopher will receive an annual car parking ticket at a car parking facility of his choice (other than at the Group's London location).

-In addition to bank and public holidays, Christopher will be entitled to 28 days holiday per annum, rising after five years in the role by one day per year up to a maximum of five extra days of holiday per year.
+In addition to bank and public holidays, Christopher is entitled to 28 days holiday per annum, rising after five years in the role by one day per year up to a maximum of five extra days of holiday per year.

-Under his service agreement, Christopher's employment will be able to be terminated by either party providing written notice to the other of not less than 12 months.
+Under his service agreement, Christopher's employment may be terminated by either party providing written notice to the other of not less than 12 months.
 The Employer may, in its sole discretion, make a payment in lieu of notice equal to the basic salary and benefits which Christopher would have been entitled to during the unexpired portion of the notice period, less all relevant deductions for income tax and National Insurance contributions and not including any bonus or commission which might otherwise have been made, or payment in respect of holiday entitlement that would have accrued, during the unexpired portion of the notice period.
-The Employer will be entitled to dismiss Christopher without notice in certain circumstances, including serious misconduct, following serious or repeated breach of his obligations under his service agreement or if Christopher becomes ineligible to be, or the SRA recommends or determines that he should not be, a director of the Company in connection with the SRA's regulatory arrangements.
+The Employer is entitled to dismiss Christopher without notice in certain circumstances, including serious misconduct, following serious or repeated breach of his obligations under his service agreement or if Christopher becomes ineligible to be, or the SRA recommends or determines that he should not be, a director of the Company in connection with the SRA's regulatory arrangements.

-Christopher's service agreement will contain post-termination restrictions, including restrictions on the solicitation of certain clients and employees for a period of six months after termination.
+Christopher's service agreement contains post-termination restrictions, including restrictions on the solicitation of certain clients and employees for a period of six months after termination.